Nagibaba/easy-service-worker/README.md

 ## Why? because we :heart: lazy devs

-Laziest caching ever.
+Easiest caching ever.
 No need to hard work as ETag or whatever.
 As easy as drinking a coffee, even easier.